Course overview

 Entry requirements

-Please provide a portfolio of your creative writing of up to and no more than 2,000 words in any one or two forms or genres, for example poetry, prose fiction, life writing.
-Please include this portfolio in your online application.
+You must submit a portfolio of your creative writing of up to 2,000 words in any one or two forms or genres, for example poetry, prose fiction or life writing.
+Please include this in your online application.

 For general information please see our overview of entry requirements